-Am I just substituting one type of addiction for another?
 Methadone has very different physical effects than heroin, morphine and other opiate drugs.
 It is not a drug substitute, but rather a medication used in an approved course of treatment to overcome opiate addiction.
-Methadone also helps patients reduce typical drug-seeking behaviors associated with opiate abuse, such as unsuccessful efforts to stop using, forsaking obligations to get more drugs and using in spite of negative consequences.
+Methadone also helps patients reduce typical drug-seeking behaviors associated with opiate abuse, such as unsuccessful efforts to stop using, forsaking obligations to get more drugs, and using in spite of negative consequences.

-Is methadone effective?
 Methadone has been used for more than 30 years as an effective treatment for opioid addiction.
 Decades of scientific research have demonstrated methadone’s effectiveness.
-For example, a 1994 study found that “rates of illegal drug use, criminal activity, and hospitalization were lower for [methadone maintenance] patients than for addicts in any other type of drug treatment program.”
+For example, a 1994 study found that rates of illegal drug use, criminal activity, and hospitalization were lower for [methadone maintenance] patients than for addicts in any other type of drug treatment program.”
 The National Institute on Drug Abuse reports that weekly heroin use decreased by 69 percent among outpatient methadone maintenance patients.

-What side effects will I experience if I begin taking methadone?
 Studies show that there are no serious side effects associated with the medically supervised use of methadone.
-Some people have reported minor issues such as constipation, water retention, drowsiness, skin rash, excessive sweating and changes in libido.
+Some people have reported minor issues such as constipation, water retention, drowsiness, skin rash, excessive sweating, and changes in libido.
 But in the majority of cases, these symptoms subside once the individual finds the proper dosage for their individual needs.

-Is Methadone Injected?
 No. It is taken orally in about 100 milliliters of liquid.
-Once the right dose is determined methadone will suppress opioid withdrawal symptoms, reduce cravings for opioids and reduce the euphoric effects of other opioids, such as heroin.
+Once the right dose is determined methadone will suppress opioid withdrawal symptoms, reduce cravings for opioids, and reduce the euphoric effects of other opioids, such as heroin.

-Can methadone cause long-term liver damage?
 The liver easily metabolizes methadone.
-People with liver problems, including hepatitis can safely take methadone with appropriate medical supervision.
+People with liver problems, including hepatitis, can safely take methadone with appropriate medical supervision.

 There’s no question that breaking the cycle of opioid addiction is hard.

-When you decide to seek help and begin your journey to a drug-free lifestyle, the Brand New Start treatment center will walk hand in hand with you through every step.
+When you decide to seek help and begin your journey to a drug-free lifestyle, Brand New Start Treatment Centers will walk hand-in-hand with you through every step.